CartoDB/airship/docs/guides/06-icons.md

   <link rel="stylesheet" href="https://libs.cartocdn.com/airship-icons/%AS-VERSION%/icons.css">
 </head>

-Then you can use the icons inside an `i` tag by adding the `as-icon` class, and also the `as-icon as-icon-` class followed by the icon name you want to use.
+Then you can use the icons inside an `i` tag by adding the `as-icon` class, and also the `as-icon-` class followed by the icon name you want to use.

 ```html
 <i class="as-icon as-icon-twitter"></i>